nazliyusufoglu/airline-passengers-satisfaction-analysis/README.md

 - **Arrival Delay in Minutes:** Duration of arrival delay (in minutes)
 - **Satisfaction:** Overall satisfaction level (Satisfied, Neutral or Dissatisfied)

-> **Note:** This dataset is a cleaned version of an original dataset shared by John D, modified for classification tasks.
 > **Dataset Link:** *[Airline Passenger Satisfaction](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)*

 ---